Rising drug resistance threatens global progress against TB

-LONDON (Reuters) - The number of people infected with tuberculosis (TB) or dying from it fell in 2012, but global progress on controlling the contagious lung disease is at risk from growing drug resistance.
+LONDON, Oct 23 (Reuters) - Cases of people infected with tuberculosis and the number of deaths from it fell in 2012, but progress on controlling the contagious lung disease is under threat from growing drug resistance.

-In its annual TB report, the Geneva-based World Health Organization (WHO) said the world is on track to meet U.N. goals for 2015 of reversing TB incidence and cutting the death rate by 50 percent compared to 1990.
+In its annual report on tuberculosis, the World Health Organisation said the world was on track to meet U.N. goals for 2015 of reversing TB incidence and cutting the death rate by 50 percent compared to 1990.

 Yet around 3 million people with TB are being missed by health systems, and “superbug” drug-resistant strains of the bacterial infection are putting progress at risk.

-“Far too many people are still missing out on care and are suffering as a result,” Mario Raviglione, the WHO’s director of the Global TB Program, told reporters in London.
+“Far too many people are still missing out on care and are suffering as a result,” said Mario Raviglione, the WHO’s director of the Global TB Programme.

-“And still the death toll from TB - a disease that is preventable and curable - is far too high,” he said.
+“They are not diagnosed, or not treated, or information on the quality of care they receive is unknown.”

 In 2012, an estimated 8.6 million people developed TB and 1.3 million died from the disease, including 320,000 deaths among HIV-positive people, according to Wednesday’s WHO report, down from 8.7 million cases and 1.4 million deaths in 2011.

-Raviglione said insufficient resources for TB were the biggest hurdle to further progress, but welcomed advances in the development of rapid diagnostic tools that allow patients to be quickly tested for drug-resistant TB strains.

-He also praised success in the development of potential drugs and vaccines to combat TB, noting that 10 new or re-purposed anti-TB drugs are now in clinical trials.

-Still, on the frontline in poorer countries, many TB programs lack the capacity to find and care for people in hard-to-reach groups - such as the homeless and marginalized, who often live outside any formal or state health system.
+Many TB programmes do not have the capacity to find and care for people in hard-to-reach groups - such as the homeless, the poor, and the marginalised, who often live outside any formal or state health system.

 Weak links in what health experts call the “TB chain” -connecting proper detection and diagnoses to quality treatment and care - lead to people in these groups being missed.